-The last several months have seen several changes in our community and our country.
-In addition to civil and political unrest, the COVID-19 pandemic has altered life for all of us in myriad and almost unimaginable ways.
+The past two years have seen challenges in our community and our country.
+The COVID-19 pandemic has altered life for all of us in myriad and almost unimaginable ways.

-As New York City’s number of new COVID-19 cases has ticked upward since last fall, I’m proud to say that VNSNY has continued to fulfill its mission.
-For 128 years, we’ve been on the front lines, supporting our patients, our partners, and our community.
+As New York City’s number of new COVID-19 cases has ticked upward since, I’m proud to say that VNSNY has continued to fulfill its mission.
+For over 125 years, we’ve been on the front lines, supporting our patients, our partners, and our community.

-As I assume my new role of President and CEO this month, I can also assure you that VNSNY’s commitment to protecting our staff, our patients, and our community has not wavered.
-As we deal with the COVID-19 resurgence in New York, our greatest concern is for the safety of our patients and the staff who care for them:
+I can also assure you that VNSNY’s commitment to protecting our staff, our patients, and our community has not wavered.
+As we deal with the COVID-19 resurgence in New York, our greatest concern is for the safety of our patients and the team members who care for them:

 Protecting our patients and members—VNSNY’s focus is on continuing to deliver care to vulnerable New Yorkers who depend on us.
 We follow strict protocols for preventing infection, but during this public health crisis, that safety has taken on new urgency—and has required a massive shift in how we deliver that care.
 The value of the care we deliver became evident in November of last year, when the Annals of Internal Medicine published a study about the important role home health care plays in post-discharge recovery of COVID-19 patients.

-Maintaining the necessary equipment and sufficient funding to serve and protect our patients and staff is a vital and continuing need for VNSNY.
+Maintaining the necessary equipment and sufficient funding to serve and protect our patients and heath care teams is a vital and continuing need for VNSNY.
 I invite you to learn about the VNSNY Coronavirus Response Fund, where you can help us continue to provide care to those who need it.

 Protecting our community—Since our founding in 1893, VNSNY has had a strong presence in the community, and COVID-19 is only one public health crisis we face.
 This pandemic has sadly shone a direct light on the impact of race and ethnicity in health care.
 Addressing health disparities has always been central to VNSNY and as a national leader, our role is to improve access to the full range of health care for all people.